synfonaut/Open-Directory/README.md

 Open Directory lets you build resources like [Reddit](https://www.reddit.com), [Awesome Lists](https://github.com/sindresorhus/awesome) and [DMOZ](http://dmoz-odp.org) ontop of Bitcoin.
 With Open Directory you can:

-* Create your own resource and drive traffic to earn money through tips
+* Create your own resource and earn money when people tip (upvote)
-* Incentivize quality submissions by sharing a portion of the tips back to contributors
+* Incentivize quality submissions by sharing a portion of tips back to contributors (tipchain)
-* Earn money on other directories through quality submissions and getting into the tipchain
+* Organize an existing directory or fork it with 1-click and start your own (easy exit policy)

+### How to access: Bitcoin and Web

-Open Directory is 100% Bitcoin native.
-That means while you can access it through your web browser at opendirectory.org, you can also access it through a blockchain browser at c://abcxyz.
-Open Directory speaks native Bitcoin, that means:
+Open Directory is 100% Bitcoin native—which means it can be accessed from the [Bottle](https://bottle.bitdb.network) blockchain browser: See it here: [Open Directory Running on Bitcoin (SV)](c://).

-* Legacy web urls like http:// and https:// work flawlessly, but so do newer Bitcoin urls like Bitcom, b://, c:// and d://
-* Open Directory app is open source, you're viewing it now
-* Every directory has a 1-click fork, like GitHub.
-Think of it as an exit strategy, and brutal capitalism.
-* The Open Directory protocol is 100% open to other developers
+For convenience, it also runs on the web at [opendirectory.org](https://).
+To get started you just need a [Money Button](https://www.moneybutton.com) account.

+### Open Source

+Open Directory is open source in two ways.
+You may view and modify the app's source code in this repository to spin up your own.

+And the Open Directory Protocol is completely open—if you want to build your own implementation or use the data, read about the protocol below.

+### Public Directory

+Open Directory currently doesn't have any moderation tools.
+It might someday, but I don't think they're necessary for v0.1 for three reasons:

+* Moderation tools add a ton of complexity, which may be still be gameable.
+It's better to build something simple that works and evolve it as needed when we understand the problem better

+* An interesting market-based approach might take place anyway without any moderation tools.
+If you have 1 person who is attacking with 1 BSV and 10 people defending with 10 BSV.
+You don't have to write any code for this—it just works.
+People may not waste their money trolling as much as they waste their time.

+* It's an experiment.
+Let's see what happens.

+Open Directory is an experimental platform to organize the world's information on Bitcoin (SV).
+What are you going to do with it?

 ## Open Directory Protocol